Green Routine - waste services

 Waste Management Bylaw 39-2014 imposes a fine for people caught dumping waste.

 3. I’m spring cleaning, what do I do with my items?Permanent link to I’m spring cleaning, what do I do with my items?

-For items you would normally drop off at Broadview, please hold on to them for now until Broadview reopens.
+For items you would normally drop off at Broadview, please drop them off during weekend open hours.

 For items you would normally drop off at thrift stores or charities, please hold on to them until these businesses reopen for donations.

 Large item pickup is scheduled as normal for April 21 – May 1.

 Check the webpage to find your collection date.

 Please note: mattresses and box springs will not be accepted for collection, please hold on to these items until Broadview Enviroservice Station reopens.

 What do I do with my yard waste?

 Extra yard waste collection is scheduled as normal for May 4 to 8 and June 1 to 5.